junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy wakes up slowly, blinking in the thin light of the early morning, pale grey through the curtain of the room.
 The blazing image of the new Jerusalem is still shining in the lingering memory behind his eyelids.
 He tries hard to remember the details of the holy city, the light and shiny reflections of its walls and ground, the place that doesn't need sun or moon to shine on it, the place with all light and no night -- but the dream slips through his mind like water through open fingers.

-He turns on the bed, and finds one of his hands rested on the Bible on his bed stand.
+He turns on the lamp, and finds one of his hands resting on the Bible on his bedside stand.
 It must be where the dream comes from, then.
 He thinks distantly.
 With all these years of praying and believing, for once, he is granted a vision.
 However brief, it must be a sign, a reward, to allow him to have a glimpse of the great glory after the ending.

 Amelia stirs next to him.
 "What time is it now?" she mumbles dreamily.